Practice

 A supportive process for both you and your child.

 The process usually begins with an initial parent consultation to understand your child’s needs, history, and current challenges.
-This is an opportunity to share your concerns, ask questions, and explore whether play therapy is the right fit.
+This is a space to share concerns, ask questions, and consider whether play therapy feels like the right fit.

 When to Consider Play Therapy